gotmoo/MinimalApiPowershellService/readme.md

 c:\temp.
 Windows event logging has been enabled in ``appsettings.json``

 It is import to target a specific OS in the configuration.
-Targeting generic win-64 will not work.
+Targeting generic win-64 will not allow powershell to work.
 At this time, single file publishing also does not work.

 ### Configure